-Windows applications that are able to employ OLE use the convention that Edit | Copy from the source program will place the necessary information on the Clipboard, and Edit | Paste from the target application will embed an object.
+Windows applications that are able to employ OLE use the convention that Edit Copy from the source program will place the necessary information on the Clipboard, and Edit Paste from the target application will embed an object.
+Therefore, it is the standard that embedding is used by default.
+To link to an object, the same Edit > Copy command is used in the source program, but, depending upon the target application, the object is inserted with the Edit > Paste Link or Edit > Paste Special command.

-The OLE object can be activated by double-clicking on its representation within the target, or by accessing the object menu which resides on the Edit menu (and is often also available by right-clicking on the object).
+The OLE object can be activated by double-clicking on its representation within the target, or by accessing the object menu that resides on the Edit menu (and is often also available by right-clicking on the object).